screenager/kuleuven-boilerplate/README.md

 You can now go extending the published layout to your needs!

 # Applying updates
-Running "gulp" again will fetch the latest HTML and CSS of the templates from ICTS.
+Running "gulp download" again will fetch the latest version of template assets from ICTS.
-This is intended, as the ICTS template files are still in development.
-Also, this way the university related menu items in the header and footer of the layout are brought to their latest version in accordance with the other KU Leuven websites.
+This way the university related menu items in the header and footer of the layout are brought to their latest version in accordance with the other KU Leuven websites.

-You might want to split the gulp command into a command to update your CSS/JS, and one to fetch the latest ICTS resources, but this is entirely up to you.
+Complete by running "gulp compile" and go test the changes before bringing to production.

 # Notes:
 * This is not useful if you just want to make pages through the CMS of the university.